-Margaret describes herself as “a growth catalyst at heart” and has developed a framework for defining growth opportunities, understanding what gets in the way, and helping organizations accelerate growth.
+That curiosity led her to launch a business consulting practice, helping organizations identify growth opportunities, overcome barriers, and accelerate results.
+Margaret describes herself as “a growth catalyst at heart” and has developed a framework for coaching business leaders to define growth opportunities, understand what gets in the way, and help organizations accelerate growth.

 For Margaret, joining Acumen was a natural fit.